 Golf Picks: Who to Consider This Week

 Doug Upstone of Doc’s Sports was in the golf business for over 20+ years and understands the ins and outs of what it takes to find winners on the Tour.
-Doug has won five of the past seven weeks in golf, coming off his biggest week of the year at $1,410!
+Doug has won two of the past three weeks and is after more.

-Doug Upstone of Doc’s Sports has - 21 Documented No. 1 Titles - 94 Documented Top 10 Finishes - 28 Handicapper of the Month Awards.
+Doug Upstone of Doc’s Sports has - 23 Documented No. 1 Titles - 97 Documented Top 10 Finishes - 28 Handicapper of the Month Awards.
 (Latest: NBA March 2022) Doug as a professional handicapper/writer has written for various well-known sports betting websites and several football newsletters.